Complex magnetic and spatial symmetry breaking from correlations in kagome flat bands

-The kagome lattice is known to be a fruitful ground for correlated phases in the Mott-insulating limit.
-Even with weaker interactions, the massive density of states carried by the flat band can further enhance correlation effects, giving rise to a rich phase diagram.
-The famous Stoner criterion for ferromagnetism (FM) \cite{stoner38prsa} can be easily satisfied, supposedly accounting for the observed intralayer FM below 300-400 K in FeSn \cite{kang20nm,xie21cp} and FeGe \cite{teng22n,yin22prl,teng23np}.
+The kagome lattice is known as a fruitful basis for correlated phases.
+In particular, the massive density of states carried by the flat band can enhance correlation effects, giving rise to a rich phase diagram.
+The famous Stoner criterion for ferromagnetism (FM) \cite{stoner38prsa} can be easily satisfied, supposedly accounting for the intralayer FM below 300--400 K in FeSn \cite{kang20nm,xie21cp} and FeGe \cite{teng22n,yin22prl,teng23np}.
 Interestingly, FeGe further shows a charge density wave (CDW) below 100 K \cite{teng22n,yin22prl,teng23np}, similar to the nonmagnetic kagome metals $A$V$_3$Sb$_5$ with $A=$ K, Rb, and Cs \cite{jiang21nm,zhao21n}.
-FM is proposed to be the dominant ground state under onsite repulsion in the kagome flat band, especially at and above half filling \cite{mielke92jpa,mielke93cmp,hanisch95annp,pollmann08prl}.
+FM is proposed to be the ground state under onsite repulsion in the kagome flat band, especially at and above half filling \cite{mielke92jpa,mielke93cmp,hanisch95annp,pollmann08prl}.
 Meanwhile, the large number of kagome materials suggests an opportunity for many other correlated phases to be explored.
-Various unconventional correlated phases, such as the quantum anomalous Hall FM (QAHFM) and the combinations of spin and charge orders, have been proposed at half filling \cite{ren21prl} and empty filling with spinless \cite{nishimoto10prl,obrien10prb,wen10prb,zhu16prl,ren18prb} or spinful \cite{liu10prb,wen10prb,pollmann14prb} structures.
+Various unconventional correlated phases, such as quantum anomalous Hall FM (QAHFM) and combinations of spin and charge orders, have been proposed at spinful half filling \cite{ren21prl}, spinless \cite{nishimoto10prl,obrien10prb,wen10prb,zhu16prl,ren18prb} or spinful \cite{liu10prb,wen10prb,pollmann14prb} empty filling, and fractional filling under topology \cite{okamoto22cp,setty22ax}.